10.16.24 — Stop at Nothing

 Richard Serra had flung molten lead, at his own risk.
 Barry Le Va had broken glass, and Chris Burden had crawled across the wreckage.
 Artists have been sorting through the damage ever since.
 For Ilit Azoulay at the Jewish Museum, every loss is the bearer of memory in the Middle East.
 And one can look at Drew’s scraps a long time in search of something familiar, from his studio or his history.
 He is, after all, African American.
 He, though, has his eye elsewhere.

 Another side of late Modernism nurtured the optical and physical qualities of nonstandard materials.
 Back when, Drew incorporated rust for its powdery texture and iron oxide glow.
 Now he combines wood scraps, glass and paint.
 They produce dark colors against the gallery’s freshly painted white.
 He also arranges them in square panels, hung on the walls much like squares for Ad Reinhardt.
-He asks to restore Reinhardt’s translucency, color, So what's NEW!and approach to black while playing to the house.
+He asks to restore Reinhardt’s translucency, color, and approach to black while playing to the house.

 Still, these are remnants, and he lets you know it.
 Back in the day, I saw a little too much theater.
 I saw a little too much theater.
 I compared the air of decay to the end of Planet of the Apes, the Statue of Liberty among the ruins, while less sure about what to curse.
 Drew can, though, be genuinely site specific, accepting what came before.
 When he turned to public sculpture in Madison Square Park at the start of the pandemic, he let the grass shine through.
 It was high time I revisited my own cynicism.